GIJack/harbor-wave/README.md

 STATUS: early-alpha.
 All commands now implemented. --use-dns switch is not implemented yet, everything else should work.

+As of such, API, and switches/subcommands are NOT stable yet.
+Please check them after every pull

 See TODO.md for more info.

 NOTE: REPORT ALL BUGS.
 ISSUE TRACKER IS ENABLED AND AWAITING YOUR REPORT